 COMPLIANCE STATEMENTS 6

 SUMMARY 7

-A. PART A - INFORMATION ABOUT THE OFFEROR OR THE PERSON SEEKING ADMIS SION TO
+A. PART A - INFORMATION ABOUT THE OFFEROR OR THE PERSON SEEKING ADMISSION TO TRADING 9

-TRADING 9

-A.1 Name g
+A.1 Name 9

-A.2 Legal Form g
+A.2 Legal Form 9

-A.3 Registered Address g
+A.3 Registered Address 9

-A.4 Head Office g
+A.4 Head Office 9

-A.5 Registration Date g
+A.5 Registration Date 9

-A.6 Legal Entity Identifier g
+A.6 Legal Entity Identifier 9

 A.7 Another Identifier Required Pursuant to Applicable National Law 9

-A.8 Contact Telephone Number g
+A.8 Contact Telephone Number 9

-A.9 E-mail Address g
+A.9 E-mail Address 9

 A.10 Response Time (Days) 9

-A.11 Parent Company g
+A.11 Parent Company 9

-A.12 Members of the Management Body g
+A.12 Members of the Management Body 9

-A.13 Business Activity g
+A.13 Business Activity 9

 A.14 Parent Company Business Activity 10

 A.15 Newly Established 10

 A.16 Financial Condition for the past three Years 10

 A.17 Financial Condition Since Registration 10

-B. PART B - INFORMATION ABOUT THE ISSUER, IF DIFFERENT FROM THE OFFEROR

-SEEKING ADMISSION TO TRADING 11
+B. PART B - INFORMATION ABOUT THE ISSUER, IF DIFFERENT FROM THE OFFEROR OR PERSO SEEKING ADMISSION TO TRADING N 11

 B.1 Issuer different from offeror or person seeking admission to trading 11

 B.2 Name 11

 B.3 Legal Form 11

 B.4 Registered Address 11

 B.5 Head Office 11

 B.6 Registration Date 11

 B.7 Legal Entity Identifier 11

 B.8 Another Identifier Required Pursuant to Applicable National Law 11

 B.9 Parent Company 11

 B.10 Members of the Management Body 11

 B.11 Business Activity 11

-B.12 Parent Company Business Activity C. PART C - INFORMATION ABOUT THE OPERATOR OF THE TRADING PLATFORM IN (11
+B.12 Parent Company Business Activity 11

-IT DRAWS UP THE CRYPTO-ASSET WHITE PAPER AND INFORMATION ABOUT OTHER

-DRAWING THE CRYPTO-ASSET WHITE PAPER PURSUANT TO ARTICLE 6(1), SECOND
+C. PART C - INFORMATION ABOUT THE OPERATOR OF THE TRADING PLATFORM IN CASES WHI IT DRAWS UP THE CRYPTO-ASSET WHITE PAPER AND INFORMATION ABOUT OTHER PERSONS DRAWING THE CRYPTO-ASSET WHITE PAPER PURSUANT TO ARTICLE 6(1), SECOND ERE

 SUBPARAGRAPH, OF REGULATION (EU) 2023/1114 12

 C.1 Name 12

 C.2 Legal Form 12

 C.3 Registered Address 12

 C.4 Head Office 12

 C.5 Registration Date 12